 About his amazing journey, Bob notes: "Medicine and neurology may be limited in treating MS, but you are not."

-Bob participated in the MS Walk, Philadelphia in early May.
+Bob participated in the MS Walk, Philadelphia in May.
 "I am honored and proud to be part of this effort to eradicate the world of MS."